 These are some of the third-party apps that can be integrated:

-One that stands out is “Zapier” because Zapier in itself is an app that focuses on bridging between different apps that otherwise don’t integrate with each other.
+One that stands out is “Zapier” because Zapier in itself is an app that focuses on bridging between different apps that otherwise don’t integrate.

 And Zapier can connect RealScout with more than 2000 apps.

-What if you don’t even find the app you need to integrate with RealScout there?
+What if you can’t even find the app you need to integrate with RealScout?

 5) Homebuyer Demand Data (Buyer Graph)